Electric Vehicle FAQs

-From plug-in hybrids to all-electric vehicles, Mercedes-Benz offers a growing portfolio of alternative drivetrains, and with new technology comes new questions.
+From plug-in hybrids to all-electric vehicles, Mercedes-EQ offers a growing portfolio of alternative drivetrains, and with new technology comes new questions.
 Here are answers to some of the most common questions about electric vehicles.

 Electric Vehicle Incentives